 Here then I remain at present, not that I may take my views from the English, or from the Bible men, nor that I may receive my religion from them.
 No, by no means; for I hold to the word of God.
 This is beyond all danger of error.
 In this I believe; in this is my faith; and according to it I desire to regulate my life, and enjoy all my consolations.
 By this I wish to show what I believe and not to confer with flesh and blood, that I may not run now nor hereafter in vain; for I know and am persuaded, that the true religion is not according to the teaching of men, but according to the inspiration of God: not according to the custom of education, but according to the truth, which is made manifest by the word of God.
 I therefore say to myself now, as I did in the convent with the patriarch, where I wrote thus:

 "Far from me be all the commandments of men.
 Nothing is to come into comparison with the teaching of Jesus by reading the New Testament.
 If our hearts are not transformed, there is the greatest danger that we die in our sins.
 If any thing in the doctrine of Jesus seems burdensome, let us pray that he may make it light; and if there is any thing that we do not understand, let us pray that he would instruct us and reveal the obscurity to all who truly believe in Jesus.
 There is nothing more delightful to the soul than he.
 O taste and see that the Lord is good!
 Blessed are all that put their trust in him!
 Cast thy burthen on the Lord and he will sustain thee.
 Sweet is the sorrow produced by his word; for it gives us an aversion to all the consolations of time.
 Let us therefore seek refuge in God.
 Alas for thee, O thou that trustest to the doctrines of men, especially if they give rest to your conscience, for that rest is false and deceitful, proceeding from the thoughts of men, and preventing you from attaining that true rest, of which the Apostles speak, saying, We do rest from our labours.
-Take heed lest there be in any of you an heart of unbelief in departing from the living God.
+Take heed lest there be in any of you an evil heart of unbelief in departing from the living God.
 Read the word and it shall teach you all things necessary to your salvation.
 If you say you do not understand it, behold the promise of St. James, If any may lack wisdom, let him ask of God, who giveth to all men liberally and upbraideth not, and it shall be given him.
 The divine word is a most precious treasure, from which all wise men are enriched.
 Drink from the fountain itself.
 Again, I say, vain is the philosophy of men; for it recommends to us doctrines newly invented, and prevents our increase in virtue, rather than promotes it.
 Cast it far from you."